 Second, the Kearney screening assessment is highly standardized.
-While different questions are used for different candidates (to a certain extend), the metrics that they assess are the same.
-Hence, Kearney is able to compare the performance of candidates across time and objective metrics.
+While different questions are used for different candidates (to a certain extent), the metrics that they assess are the same.
+Hence, Kearney can compare the performance of candidates across time and objective metrics.
 This adds an additional level of objectivity to the recruiting process and allows for more data points to be collected from candidates, a marker that top-tier consulting firms are constantly striving for.

-While little to no business knowledge might be required, it is certainly helpful, since the thinking processes and problem-solving prowess are the same as you would need for the case interviews, and certain elements of a case interview such as chart reading or numberical prowess are also evaluated.
+While little to no business knowledge might be required, it is certainly helpful, since the thinking processes and problem-solving skills are the same as you would need for the case interviews, and certain elements of a case interview such as chart interpretation or numerical prowess are also evaluated.
 Hence, you should prepare for the Kearney recruitment test as diligently as possible, in addition to your case practice.
 After all, since a similar skill set is needed for both the case interview and this assessment, training for one increases your performance for the other and vice versa.

 The Kearney recruitment test is designed to evaluate the analytical, quantitative, verbal, and structuring skills that you would need when working as a consultant for the firm.
 In order to do that, it is structured into six sections:

 - 1.1 Quantitative: Logical counting questions